Tomshiii/ahk_wiki/Latest/Hotkeys/My Scripts.md

 ## `stopTabHotkey`
 This hotkey disables `Tab` within Premiere.
 I find it does nothing but make a mess of things so I opt to disable it completely.

+## `linkActivateHotkey`
+This hotkey reactivates the clips currently on the timeline after unlinking/linking them as Premiere deselects them by default.

 ## `prem^DeleteHotkey`
 This hotkey returns the normal windows ability to press `Ctrl & BackSpace` to delete an entire word at a time.